lvmgeo/GISPython/README.md

 ```

 #### _SimpleFileOpsSafe_
 File and filesystem operations module.
 Module contains SimpleFileOpsSafe class, which contains functions for typical file and filesystem operations.
-Class inherits SimpleFileOps class from SimpleFileOps module.
+Class inherits SimpleFileOps functionality, but does not relay on Windows Powershell scripts to address locked files.

 #### _TimerHelper_
 Timing module.
 Module contains functions for countdown procedures in a code block.